haproxy/haproxy/doc/lua-api/index.rst

   :returns: A :ref:`fetches_class`

   This attribute contains a Fetches class object.
-The functions of this object returns always a string.
+The functions of this object always return a string.
 Note that the applet execution place cannot access to a valid HAProxy core HTTP transaction, so some sample fetches related to the HTTP dependent values (hdr, path, ...) are not available.